Walter Benjamin: Exile and death

-The historical record indicates that he safely crossed the French–Spanish border and arrived at the coastal town of Portbou, in Catalonia on 25 September 1940.
+The historical record indicates that he safely crossed the French–Spanish border and arrived at the coastal town of Portbou in Catalonia on 25 September 1940.
 The Franco government had cancelled all transit visas and ordered the Spanish police to return such persons to France, including the Jewish refugee group Benjamin had joined.
-They were told by the Spanish police that they would be deported back to France the next day, which would have thwarted Benjamin's plans to travel to the United States.
-Expecting repatriation to Nazi hands, Benjamin killed himself with an overdose of morphine tablets that night, while staying at the Hotel de Francia; the official Portbou register records 26 September 1940 as the date of death.
+They were told by the Spanish police that they would be deported back to France the next day, which would have thwarted Benjamin's plans to travel to the US.
+Expecting repatriation to Nazi hands, Benjamin overdosed on morphine tablets that night while staying at the Hotel de Francia; the official Portbou register records 26 September as his date of death.
+Benjamin, unknown to anyone in Portbou, was buried in a common grave in the municipal cemetery, along with nameless refugees, homeless people, and unidentified bodies.
 Benjamin's colleague Arthur Koestler, also fleeing Europe, attempted suicide by taking some of the morphine tablets, but survived.
 Benjamin's brother Georg was killed at the Mauthausen-Gusen concentration camp in 1942.

-The others in his party were allowed passage the next day (maybe because Benjamin's suicide shocked Spanish officials), and safely reached Lisbon on 30 September.
+The others in his party were allowed passage the next day, possibly because Benjamin's suicide had shocked the Spanish officials, and safely reached Lisbon on 30 September.
 Arendt, who crossed the French-Spanish border at Portbou a few months later, passed the manuscript of Theses to Adorno.
 Another completed manuscript, which Benjamin had carried in his suitcase, disappeared after his death and has not been recovered.